yunTum/MICS/CameraSystem/README_EN.md

     Add the following text to the file and save it.

     ```
-    [path of a virtual environment]/bin/activate
+    command=". [path of a virtual environment]/bin/activate"
+    eval $command
     ```

 12. Download the MICS Camera System file (Python version, for RaspberryPI3+NCS) and extract it to the desired location.